parilo/tars-rl/README.md

 5. Implement and test different exploration techniques

 ### Ideas to try
-1. Shift positions with respect to pelvis or center mass
+1. ~~Shift positions with respect to pelvis or center mass~~
+2. Penalize for dying
+3. Smart reward shaping (e.g. give some reward for bending a knee or doing a step forward)

 ### Performance of different approaches
 ```python